Skip to content

 All features, no gates

-SaaS vendors often reserve features for higher tiers — advanced branding, API access, multiple calendars.
-Self-hosted tools typically include everything in a single purchase.
+SaaS vendors often reserve features for higher tiers: advanced branding, API access, multiple calendars.
+Self-hosted tools can ship with the whole product visible in source code.

 Summary